 Vessel Speed Rule

 Two sources of data are available for analysis that will provide detailed information on U.S. East Coast vessel traffic patterns, speeds, and routes in regard to efforts to reduce the threat of ship strikes of right whales: the Automatic Identification System (AIS) and the Mandatory Ship Reporting systems.
 AIS data of all vessels transiting to and from U.S. east coast ports have been gathered and archived since November 2008.
 These data will be the primary data for the work described in this statement of work.
 Among other things, these data have been used to characterize vessel compliance with the December 2008 final rule requiring vessels to travel at 10 knots or less in certain areas and times to minimize the likelihood of fatal collisions with right whales.
 This included assessments of vessel compliance with the rule following various outreach and notification and enforcement programs.
-However, these past analyzes have been on broad scales and have not specifically involved statistical analysis.
-Identifying appropriate statistical tests and conducting an analysis of compliance with the vessel speed rule relative to various outreach and notification programs are the primary tasks for the work sought here.
+However, these past analyses have been on broad scales and have not specifically involved statistical analysis.
+Identifying appropriate statistical models and conducting an analysis of compliance with the vessel speed rule relative to various outreach and notification programs are the primary tasks for the work sought here.

 In particular, multivariate or some related type of analysis may be needed to determine effect size of the various notification and outreach programs and enforcement actions.
-Other tests and types of analysis may be appropriate (and may involve, for example, change-point or other types of analysis) and should be identified and discussed among the various analysts involved in the project.
+Other types of analysis may be appropriate (and may involve, for example, change-point or other types of analysis) and should be identified and discussed among the various analysts involved in the project.

 The above is the primary task of this work order.
 However, as time and funding allow, additional analytical work may also be undertaken, as indicated below.